 (3) An affidavit of service must be filed before the order to show cause or notice of motion is placed in the list for hearing, and if any person who ought to be served under this Rule has not been served, the affidavit must state that fact and the reason why service has not been effected.

-(4) If on the application for the order absolute or the hearing of the motion, the Court is of opinion that any person who ought to have had notice of the application has not been served, whether or not he is a person who ought to have been served under or pursuant to the foregoing provisions of this Rule, the Court may direct service on that person, and adjourn the hearing in the meantime on such terms, if any, as it or he may direct.
+(4) If on the application for the order absolute or the hearing of the motion, the Court is of opinion that any person who ought to have had notice of the application has not been served, whether or not he is a person who ought to have been served under or pursuant to subrules (1), (2) or (3), the Court may direct service on that person, and adjourn the hearing in the meantime on such terms, if any, as it or he may direct.

 [Rule 4 amended in Gazette 9 Nov 1973 p.
-4164.]
+4164; 28 Jun 2011 p.
+2554.]

 [5.
 Deleted in Gazette 21 Feb 2007 p.
 560.]